The Beauty of Black-and-White HDR

 7. Convert to 16 bits and Photoshop Enhance.

-8. Open in Photoshop (CS
+8. Open in Photoshop (CS2 or newer).

 9. Convert to 16 bits; convert to black-and-white using Photoshop’s channel mixer adjustment layer.